University of Wisconsin–Madison

 During or before orientation, students will met with their respective advisor.
 In the orientation session, students review any outstanding prerequisites, discuss options for the first semester of coursework, briefly go over program requirements, and get suggestions on courses to take during their time in the program.

-The orientation advising form will be used to facilitate the conversation with the advisor.
+The certification form will be used to facilitate the conversation with the advisor.
 When complete, this form should be submitted to the program coordinator.

 Ethics Workshop

 The Ethics Workshop has the goal of fostering ethical and professional conduct.
-This workshop will be organized by the M.S. program director, and will occur every year in the fall semester.
+This workshop will be incorporated into the Masters Degree Seminar (MICROBIO 812), and will occur every year in the fall semester.
 It is a requirement for both track options.

 people sitting around a table